johnfkraus/al-qaida-sanctions/README.md

 ![Hover over a node](./images/nusrat.png)

-Click on a graph node to see additional details regarding the sanction entity at the bottom of the screen.
+Click on a graph node to see additional details regarding the sanctioned entity at the bottom of the screen.

 ![Click on a node](./images/al-qaida-sanctions-rouine.png)